 Being a good interviewee is an important skill for professional service providers who want to raise their profiles as thought leaders, build relationships with journalists and get the greatest ROI on their media relations investment.
 The first step in being a good interview subject is properly preparing for your interview.
 To do this, you need to know the six basic kinds of media interviews.

-- Meet-and-greet interview?
-If so, nice work!
-This type of interview can be difficult to secure.
+- Meet-and-greet interview: This type of interview can be difficult to secure.
 Reporters are extremely busy and always on deadline, so when they want to take the time to meet and speak with you in person, it’s a definite positive.
 A meet-and-greet is an indication that the reporter wishes to establish rapport and a longstanding relationship with you as a source.

 There may be pros and cons to each interview type, and sometimes an interview will actually be a combination of the above.
 By clarifying details with the reporter before the interview, you are setting yourself up for success.
 (And few things feel better than nailing an interview with a target media outlet!)

 Have an upcoming interview?
 Feel free to contact Vivian Hood, Owner/CEO, Public Relations, at firstname.lastname@example.org to discuss your talking points, strategy, concerns or ideas.